Ka-369/rust-learning-journey-week2/README.md

 ## Overview

-This repository showcases my Week 2 progress in learning Rust, featuring hands-on implementations of key concepts like traits, error handling, enums, and JSON serialization.Each , focusing on core concepts through practical implementations.
+This repository showcases my Week 2 progress in learning Rust, featuring hands-on implementations of key concepts like traits, error handling, enums, and JSON serialization.
 Each file demonstrates a different fundamental concept of the Rust programming language.

 ## 📑 Table of Contents
 - [Overview](#overview)